vivekyelleti/Awesome-Decision-Science/README.md

 ### Packages
 #### Python
 ##### GUI
-- Textualize.
+- Textual.
 The lean application framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and a web browser. [[Link]](https://github.com/Textualize/textual)
 ### Papers
 ### Posts and threads
 ### Talks, conferences, and videos